 Inflation at 2.3%

-Today’s inflation figures show that everyday consumer prices have increased by 2.3%.
-Consumer prices also rose by 2.3% in February, but they are much higher when compared to January’s rate of 1.8%, or the 0% price increases we were experiencing in 2015.
+Latest inflation figures show that everyday consumer prices have increased by 2.3%.
+Consumer prices also rose in previous months, but they are much higher when compared to January’s rate of 1.8%, or the 0% price increases we were experiencing in 2015.

 To an extent, consumer prices are increasing due to the fall in the pound after the Brexit vote, which has raised import prices (for more on this click here).
 Indeed, food prices in March were 1.2% higher than last year, the biggest annual rise in three years.
 However, fortunately, the ONS also said that a recent fall in fuel prices had helped to keep prices from rising further.